This article will describe in detail the provisions of the Triple Talaq bill for Indian Polity.

 Challenges in banning triple talaq:

 - Religious groups infer the banning of a traditional practice sanctified by Sharia as interfering in the religious aspects of minorities.

-- Low literacy rate among Muslim Women and knowledge about their rights.
+- The low literacy rate among Muslim Women and knowledge about their rights.

-- It might be possible that Women will not get support from her parents/relatives during legal proceedings.
+- It might be possible that Women will not get support from their parents/relatives during legal proceedings.